 The health team taking supplies to a district in Badakhshan from Faizabad (the capital district)

-- Share ‘access privileges’ gained by partners or teams: Teams from local partners or programs (e.g. Polio) can often access communities that the Government cannot.
+- Share ‘access privileges’ gained by partners or teams: Teams from local partners or programs (e.g., Polio) can often access communities that the government cannot.
 However, due to coordination challenges, these access privileges are rarely shared across the system.
-Launching new coordination mechanisms can help leverage these gains across different to improve overall service delivery
+Launching new coordination mechanisms can help leverage these gains across different areas to improve overall service delivery.

-- Use local communication channels: sometimes the internet or phone signal is cut off in times of crisis.
-Being able to leveraging informal channels, e.g. radio, newspapers at public markets, churches or mosques, etc., can help disseminate important health messages in such instances
+- Use local communication channels: sometimes the internet or phone signal is cut off in times of crisis: Being able to leverage informal channels, e.g., radio, newspapers at public markets, churches or mosques, etc., can help disseminate important health messages.

 - Be transparent and commit to improvements: When access is granted, it is typically based on an agreement that outputs and insights will be shared and acted on.
 Several actors have lost access privileges by over-promising and under-delivering, frustrating AGE and local communities.

 - Be persistent, but patient: Continued persistence, grit and a belief that improvements are possible are vital.
 However, it is also critical to know how much to push, when to push, and that ‘big change’ is typically borne out through dozens of ‘small wins’.
 Patience is essential.